m-kupiec/compendium-javascript/README.md

 - `null` and `undefined` does not equal `==` any other value

 Values of different types are compared without being converted to numbers when the strict equality operator `===` is used

+Objects are compared with other objects or with other types after being converted to primitives

 ### 💠 Logical Operators